raffazizzi/wartime-diamondback/_texts/moore-sonnets002-violets.md

 ---
 layout: mei
-title: Sonnets on love, rosebuds, and death: I. I had no thought of violets of late
+title: Sonnets on love, rosebuds, and death.
+I. I had no thought of violets of late
 author: Moore, Dorothy Rudd
 permalink: /moore-sonnets-violets/
 document: